mantl/mantl/examples/README.md

 To run these examples you will need to know:

 1. The url for marathon:
-Marathon runs on port 8080 and if you look in
-[the Vagrant README](../vagrant/README.rst), you will see that your control node will by default have the IP "192.168.100.101" and your worker will have the IP "192.168.100.201".
+Marathon runs on port 8080 or at the /marathon endpoint, and if you look in [the Vagrant README](../vagrant/README.rst), you will see that your control node will by default have the IP "192.168.100.101" and your worker will have the IP "192.168.100.201".